beling/book-pl/src/ch20-02-multithreaded.md

 case, the closures we’re passing to the thread pool will handle the connection and not return anything, so `T` will be the unit type `()`.

-The code in listing 20-14 will compile but doesn’t create any threads yet.
+The code in Listing 20-14 will compile but doesn’t create any threads yet.
 We’ve changed the definition of `ThreadPool` to hold a vector of `thread::JoinHandle<()>` instances, initialized the vector with a capacity of `size`, set up a `for` loop that will run some code to create the threads, and returned a `ThreadPool` instance containing them.

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,ignore,not_desired_behavior
 {{#rustdoc_include ../listings/ch20-web-server/listing-20-14/src/lib.rs:here}}